flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210317-kim-yo-jong-sister-of-kim-jong-un-the-leader-of-north-korea-issuing-a-warning-to-the-united/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “If it [the U.S.] wants to sleep in peace for the coming four years, it had better refrain from causing a stink at its first step.”
+    If it [the U.S.] wants to sleep in peace for the coming four years, it had better refrain from causing a stink at its first step.

 ---
 The U.S. and South Korea are holding military exercises in the region.